 Google Docs, Sheets, Drawings, and Slides documents record every change and/or edit that's ever made.
 This catalog of document changes is called the Version History.
 While Microsoft Word has the ability to turn 'track changes' on and off for a document, Google takes this to the next level by recording EVERY change and continuously recording those changes ALL the time.

 The Version History is a powerful tool that you can wield in all kinds of powerful ways.
-Be warned, though, ye wary Google Docs travelers: the Version History can also be used against you, possibly revealing embarrassing information that you didn't want to become public.
-Thus, while you may not choose to master the Version History, you do need to know enough to protect yourself from accidentally revealing sensitive information.
+Be warned, though: the Version History can also be used against you, possibly revealing embarrassing information that you didn't want to become public.
+Thus, while you may not choose to master Version History, you do need to know enough to protect yourself from accidentally revealing sensitive information.

 How to View a Document's Version History